Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Methods

 \subsection{Hardware}

 We desire a solution for olfactory navigation that is financially and technically accessible to robotics and AI researchers while also reaching the precision required to localize a chemical compound.
 Therefore, we select off-the-shelf hardware where reasonably possible.
-Figure \ref{fig:uavviews} shows critical additions to the base UAV airframe, while a full bill of materials is discussed in Section \ref{sec:sm_uavcad} of the Supplementary Material.
+Figure \ref{fig:uavviews} shows critical additions to the base UAV airframe, while Section \ref{sec:sm_uavcad} of the Supplementary Material discusses a full bill of materials.

-We selected the DJI Tello as the UAV \cite{DJITelloPy}, a small open-sourced drone that can be programmed, but contains minimal onboard compute.
+We selected the DJI Tello as the UAV \cite{DJITelloPy}, a small open-sourced drone that one can program, but which contains minimal onboard compute.
 Unlike prior works \cite{sniffybug-single-burgues19, sniffybug-swarm-duisterhof21} that leverage the Crazyflie UAV platform, we require a slightly larger UAV platform with a camera and higher payload that enables us to carry more sensing capability and compute.
-Three infrared sensors are used for basic stability: two downward-looking sensors for leveling and one forward-looking sensor for obstacle detection.
-We designed a custom olfactory processing unit (OPU) that contains an ESP-32 microcontroller and a PalmSens EmStat Pico potentiostat attached to the bottom of the UAV.
-The OPU enables processing of the infrared data for obstacle detection and olfaction sensors to inform navigation, and wirelessly streams all data back to a laptop ground station for telemetry.
-We mechanically modify the Tello UAV to accommodate the harnessing, battery, and circuitry needed by the OPU.
-This required adding 71 grams of ballast to the aft end of the drone in order to counter the forward moment created by the additional components; no additional ballast was needed to adjust for lateral moments.
-Mechanical brackets and harnessing needed to attaxch the OPU, olfactory sensors, and infrared sensors to the airframe were designed in SolidWorks \cite{solidworks2024}.
-The OPU motherboards were designed using EasyEda \cite{easyeda2025}.
-Details on the electrical and mechanical hardware can be found in Sections \ref{sec:sm_uavbrakout} and \ref{sec:sm_uavcad}, respectively.
+Three infrared sensors provide basic stability: two downward-looking sensors for leveling and one forward-looking sensor for obstacle detection.
+We designed a custom olfactory processing unit (OPU) that contains an ESP-32 microcontroller and a PalmSens EmStat Pico potentiostat and attaches to the bottom of the UAV.
+The OPU processes the infrared data for obstacle detection and olfaction sensors to inform navigation, and wirelessly streams all data back to a laptop ground station for telemetry.
+We mechanically modify the Tello UAV to accommodate the harnessing, battery, and circuitry the OPU requires.
+This required adding 71 grams of ballast to the aft end of the drone in order to counter the forward moment the additional components create; no additional ballast was needed to adjust for lateral moments.
+We designed the mechanical brackets and harnessing needed to attach the OPU, olfactory sensors, and infrared sensors to the airframe in SolidWorks \cite{solidworks2024}.
+We designed the OPU motherboards using EasyEda \cite{easyeda2025}.
+Sections \ref{sec:sm_uavbrakout} and \ref{sec:sm_uavcad} present details on the electrical and mechanical hardware, respectively.